AI notetaker

 An AI notetaker is a tool using artificial intelligence to take notes during meetings.
-They are created by tech companies such as Microsoft and Google; by AI transcription services such as Fellow.ai, Otter.ai, Fireflies.ai, TwinMind, and MeetGeek; and by smaller firms such as Circleback, Fathom, Granola, and Krisp.
+They are created by tech companies such as Microsoft and Google; by AI transcription services such Otter.ai, and by smaller firms such as Cluely and Krisp.
 Some business executives send AI notetakers to attend meetings not only to take notes, but also to answer questions on their behalf.

 The use of AI notetakers raises ethical questions, including recording meetings without the consent of all participants and the possibility that the notetaker will hallucinate and misrepresent what was said during meetings.
 There are also concerns when it comes to the privacy and security of meeting data and the sensitive information that lives inside meetings.
+AI notetakers can also create legal and compliance issues for organizations because meeting recordings and AI-generated transcripts may implicate participant notice and consent, retention, vendor access, biometric data, confidentiality, and attorney-client privilege.
+Further controversies have developed from the use of AI notetakers such as Cluely to cheat in technical job interviews.

+Technology

+Large technology companies have integrated transcription capabilities into broader productivity and accessibility tools, including real-time captioning, dictation, and meeting documentation features embedded in operating systems and office platforms.
+Standalone transcription platforms, such as Transkriptor, focus specifically on automated transcription workflows and apply AI-based speech recognition to convert audio and video recordings into text.
+The software supports transcription in multiple languages and processes recordings uploaded via a web interface as well as through mobile and browser extensions.
+Tools of this type typically provide editable, time-aligned transcripts and export options for text and subtitle formats, cloud-based processing, multilingual support, and automation in transcription technology.